-The past decade has seen an incredible surge in the use of ML methods for astrophysical data analysis in virtually every possible sub-field, from identification and modeling of strong 45 lensing systems (Hezaveh et al. 2017; Gentile et al. 2022, 2023; Euclid Collaboration: Leuzzi et al. 2024), to classification tasks aiming at automatically identifying objects in images and catalogs, or measuring morphologies (Huertas-Company et al. 2015; Dieleman et al. 2015; Tuccillo et al. 2018; Bowles et al. 2021; 50 Guarneri et al. 2021; Cunha & Humphrey 2022; Li et al. 2022b; Euclid Collaboration: Aussel et al. 2024; Signor et al. 2024), to regression tasks, for example in finding the relationship between the photometric redshifts and/or physical properties from the observed photometry (Tagliaferri et al. 2003; Collister & Lahav 55 2004; Brescia et al. 2013; Cavuoti et al. 2017; D'Isanto & Polsterer 2018; Ucci et al. 2018; Bonjean et al. 2019; Delli Veneri et al. 2019; Pasquet et al. 2019; Surana et al. 2020; Mucesh et al. 2021; Razim et al. 2021; Simet et al. 2021; Davidzon et al. 2022; Li et al. 2022a; Carvajal et al. 2023; Euclid Col-60 laboration: Bisigello et al. 2023; Alsing et al. 2023; Leistedt et al. 2023; Alsing et al. 2024; Thorp et al. 2024).
-Astrophysics has entered the Big Data era, and the potential of ML methods has been revealed to the whole community.
+The past decade has seen an incredible surge in the use of ML methods for astrophysical data analysis in virtually every possible subfield, from identification and modeling of strong lensing systems (Hezaveh et al. 2017; Gentile et al. 2022, 2023; Euclid Collaboration: Leuzzi et al. 2024), to classification tasks aiming to automatically identifying objects in images and catalogs, or to measure morphologies (Huertas-Company et al. 2015; Dieleman et al. 2015; Tuccillo et al. 2018; Bowles et al. 2021; Guarneri et al. 2021; Cunha & Humphrey 2022; Li et al. 2022b; Euclid Collaboration: Aussel et al. 2024; Signor et al. 2024), to regression tasks, for example in finding the relationship between the photometric redshifts and/or physical properties from the observed photometry (Tagliaferri et al. 2003; Collister & Lahav 2004; Brescia et al. 2013; Cavuoti et al. 2017; D'Isanto & Polsterer 2018; Ucci et al. 2018; Bonjean et al. 2019; Delli Veneri et al. 2019; Pasquet et al. 2019; Surana et al. 2020; Mucesh et al. 2021; Razim et al. 2021; Simet et al. 2021; Davidzon et al. 2022; Li et al. 2022a; Carvajal et al. 2023; Euclid Collaboration: Bisigello et al. 2023; Alsing et al. 2023; Leistedt et al. 2023; Alsing et al. 2024; Thorp et al. 2024).
+Astrophysics has entered the big data era, and the potential of ML methods has been revealed to the whole community.

 However, as powerful as they can be, ML techniques are not flawless.
 The goodness of the predicted quantities is inevitably limited by the quality (and size) of the input information used to train the model.
 Noisy features hamper a plain association between them and the desired outputs, degrading the final performance to a level where the optimal recovery of the most important quantities to place an observational constraint on galaxy evolution models might not be guaranteed at all.
-Some kind of agnostic analysis on the performance of ML methods is necessary, as it is checking out how those benchmark against classical methods (i.e., template-fitting).
-75
+Some kind of agnostic analysis on the performance of ML methods is necessary, as it is determining how those benchmark against classical methods (i.e., template-fitting).

-Therefore, it is crucial to evaluate the Euclid (and complementary data) capability to recover photometric redshifts, physical parameters, and the relationships between those, like the starforming main sequence (SFMS, Daddi et al. 2007; Rodighiero et al. 2014), and doing so in the most realistic way possible.
-This will help put the forthcoming EWS and EDF results into a more stable context and could act as a benchmark for those that will be obtained by the forthcoming large-area surveys of the next decade, LSST with the Vera C. Rubin Observatory (Ivezic et al. 2008), and the Nancy Roman Space Telescope (Akeson et al. 85 2019).
+Therefore, it is crucial to evaluate the Euclid (and complementary data) capability to recover photometric redshifts, physical parameters (PPs), and the relationships between those, such as the star forming main sequence (SFMS, Daddi et al. 2007; Rodighiero et al. 2014), and doing so in the most realistic way possible.
+This will help put the forthcoming EWS and EDF results into a more stable context and could act as a benchmark for those that will be obtained by the forthcoming large-area surveys of the next decade, LSST with the Vera C. Rubin Observatory (Ivezic et al. 2008), and the Nancy Roman Space Telescope (Akeson et al. 2019).

 Euclid was successfully launched on July 1, 2023, reaching its observing orbit around the second Lagrange point (L2) the following month.
-The first public Data Release (DR1), covering $\sim 2500 \text{ deg}^2$, is expected to be in June 2026.
-In the meantime, in order to estimate the performance of the survey's retrieved phys-
+The first public Data Release (DR1), covering https://sci.esa.int/euclid/

-^{} e-mail: andrea.enia@unibo.it
+\ e-mail: andrea.enia@unibo.it